JoeyyScott/general-gielinor-game/TESTING.md

     + As a **user** I want to be able to view and use the site on any device.
         + I have tested the website across multiple screen sizes and have found no issues thus far.
-        + The index page and it's associated modals provides all the functionality across multiple screen sizes.
+        + The index page and its associated modals provide all the functionality across multiple screen sizes.
-        + Screenshots for the main site but can be found in other tests but I've included pictures of the modal.
+        + Screenshots for the main site but can be found in other tests but I have included pictures of the modal.
             |                                                  index.html                                                         |
             | :-----------------------------------------------------------------------------------------------------------------: |
             | [Mobile](https://github.com/JoeyyScott/general-gielinor-game/blob/master/readme-files/user-stories/user4mobile.png) |